department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/Foundation/Design tokens/Spacing.md

 # Spacing

-Spacing units are based on multiples of 8 on the website and 4 on the mobile app to maintain a consistent rhythm when applied to margins, padding, and other dimensions.
+Spacing tokens are used to maintain a consistent rhythm when applied to margins, padding, and other dimensions.

-**Why multiples of 8 and 4?**
+Spacing units are are based on multiples of 8 on the website and 4 on the mobile app.
 The number 8 is easily broken down into smaller measurements before it approaches sub-pixel units.
 Additionally, many popular screen sizes are also divisible by 8.
 In the mobile app, smaller units are required in increments of 4.
 [Read more about the 8-point grid](https://spec.fm/specifics/8-pt-grid).

 ## Spacing tokens

-The VA follows the USWDS spacing unit tokens and then adds additional semantic tokens for the website.
-In the mobile app, React Native requires that spacing tokens are unitless.
-A unique set of spacing tokens are used in the mobile app.
+The VA follows the USWDS spacing tokens and adds additional semantic tokens for the website.
+In the mobile app, React Native requires that spacing tokens are unitless, so a unique set of spacing tokens are used in the mobile app.
 A different naming convention is also used to avoid confusion with the web’s spacing tokens.

 ### Primitive
 **Open in**: [Storybook](https://department-of-veterans-affairs.github.io/va-mobile-library/?path=/docs/design-tokens-spacing--docs#primitive)